-The economy of China has historically been a planned economy subject to governmental plans and quotas and has, in certain aspects, been transitioning to a more market-oriented economy.
+The economy of China has historically been a planned economy subject to governmental plans and quotas and has been transitioning to a more marketoriented economy.
 Although we believe that the economic reform and the macroeconomic measures adopted by the Chinese government have had a positive effect on the economic development of China, we cannot predict the future direction of these economic reforms or the effects these measures may have on our business, financial position or results of operations.
 In addition, the Chinese economy differs from the economies of most countries belonging to the Organization for Economic Cooperation and Development, or OECD.
 These differences include:

-- . economic structure;
+- economic structure;

-- . level of government involvement in the economy;
+- · level of government involvement in the economy;

-- . level of development;
+- level of development;

-- . level of capital reinvestment;
+- level of capital reinvestment;

-- . control of foreign exchange;
+- control of foreign exchange;

-- . inflation rates;
+- inflation rates;

-- . methods of allocating resources; and
+- · methods of allocating resources; and

-- . balance of payments position.
+- balance of payments position.